Fighting Discrimination

 Dickinson College

 In August 2021, Dickinson College, a liberal arts college in Carlisle, Pennsylvania, announced plans to eliminate the women’s (and men’s) varsity intercollegiate athletic squash teams at the end of the 2021-22 season.
-On September 9, 2021, Bryant wrote a letter to Dickinson College Interim President John E. Jones, III, on behalf of the women’s team members and informed him that the women’s team's elimination violated Title IX.
-Bryant said he and his co-counsel would file a class action lawsuit in federal court against Dickinson for depriving women athletes and potential athletes of equal opportunities and treatment unless the school agreed to reinstate the team and comply with Title IX.
+On September 9, 2021, Bailey Glasser wrote a letter to Dickinson College Interim President John E. Jones, III, on behalf of the women’s team members and informed him that the women’s team's elimination violated Title IX.
+The letter said a class action lawsuit would be filed in federal court against Dickinson for depriving women athletes and potential athletes of equal opportunities and treatment unless the school agreed to reinstate the team and comply with Title IX.

 The settlement agreement, reached on October 6, 2021, avoided the need for a class action lawsuit.
 As part of the settlement, Dickinson agreed to reinstate its women’s squash team and develop a gender equity plan no later than August 31, 2022.
 During the gender equity review, the school will solicit input from student-athletes and alumni and will expressly invite participation from the women’s squash team members and other Dickinson women’s varsity intercollegiate athletic team members.
 It will post the plan on Dickinson’s athletics department’s website and ensure that Dickinson’s intercollegiate athletic program complies with Title IX during the 2022-2023 academic year and beyond.
 It will also take eight detailed steps to provide female student-athletes with improved and equal treatment and benefits in the interim.